A robust and adaptive MPC formulation for Gaussian process models: Robust GP-MPC

-\begin{remark} In case of a constant matrix~$M\in\R^{n\times n}$, we have~\mbox{$\underline{M}=\overline{M}=M$} and~$\dot{M}=0$.
-The resulting geodesic~$\gamma^\star$ is a straight line~\cite[Sec.
-III]{manchester2018robust} and the incremental Lyapunov function is the weighted norm~$\Vdelta(x,z) = \norm{x-z}_M$.
-In addition, the restriction to a constant matrix~$K$ yields a linear feedback law~$\kappa(x,z,v) = v + K(x-z)$. \end{remark} Given the incremental Lyapunov function $V_\delta$, we parametrize a homothetic tube by considering a sublevel sets centred around the nominal trajectory $z$ with a variable scaling $\delta\geq0$.
+where $\gamma^\star\in\Gamma(z,x)$ is the geodesic.
+Given the incremental Lyapunov function $V_\delta$, we parametrize a homothetic tube by considering sublevel sets centered around the nominal trajectory $z$ with a variable scaling $\delta\geq0$.
 The following theorem establishes the dynamics of this scaling $\delta$, providing an outer-approximation of the reachable set and ensuring constraint satisfaction. \begin{theorem} Suppose Assumptions~\ref{assumption:measurement_noise_sequence_g_RKHS} and~\ref{assumption:CCM} hold.
 Consider an initial state~$x_0\in\R^n$ and trajectories~$z_t,v_t,\delta_t$ that satisfy, for all~$t\geq 0$,

 where